draganglumac/jnxlibc/README.md

 [![Build Status](https://travis-ci.org/AlexsJones/jnxlibc.png)](https://travis-ci.org/AlexsJones/jnxlibc)

 [Test Driven](setup/test) C library for reliable networking, data structures and utility functionality.
-Constantly in development and refinement to make it as memory/thread safe as possible whilst maintaining no dependencies and low foot print.
+Constantly in development to hone and refine code; acknowledging a need for consistant and tested public API's.

 ####For a solid snapshot of the library check out the releases
 https://github.com/AlexsJones/jnxlibc/releases